-While all harnesses are adjustable, be sure that you order the correct size for your dog.
+While all harnesses that we tested are adjustable, be sure that you order the correct size for your dog.
 Each company has a different sizing scale, so compare to their charts once you have settled on a purchase.
 To do so, you will need to measure your dog around the chest and neck.
-A harness that doesn't fit perfectly will be uncomfortable and may not work as designed.
+A dog harness that doesn't fit perfectly will be uncomfortable and may not work as designed.

 Ease of Putting Harness On

 If your dog isn't a fan of wearing a harness, then having one that goes on smoothly can save some effort.
 The two-strap models — the CoPatchy and Expawlorer — were the easiest to get on in a hurry, but since they lack a sternum strap, they often slide off to the side of the dog.
 Most designs attach the same way: by sliding one loop over the dog's head, then buckling up on each side.
 Some, like the 2-Hounds Designs Freedom and the PetSafe 3-in-1, are easily tangled and a challenge to orient correctly, making them harder to put on.

 Every design in this review has a rear clip-in point for attaching the leash to the dog's back, but some of these are tiny little D-rings that are much harder to clip than a large metal loop, especially if the dog is trying to get free.
 The "No-Pull" attachment point is on the front of the harness in the center of the chest.
 Only about half of the models tested have this no-pull attachment point, despite most of them being labeled as "no-pull."
 Those with both types of rings that were large and easy to clip, such as the Babyltrl Oxford, received the highest scores.